-When seeking official comment please write to the designated correspondents on each beat and copy coverage-desk@voanews.com.
+When seeking official comment please write to the designated correspondents on each beat and copy the Coverage Desk.

 Copying the Coverage Desk helps ensure your question is not overlooked, helps avoid duplication and alerts editors to hot stories.
 The correspondents can determine who on their beat is the best person to contact.